apollographql/apollo-server/docs/source/federation/federation-spec.md

 * Make each entity in the schema part of the `_Entity` union
 * Implement the `_entities` field on the query root

-To implement the `_Entity` uniion, each type annotated with `@key` should be added to the `_Entity` union.
+To implement the `_Entity` union, each type annotated with `@key` should be added to the `_Entity` union.
 If no types are annotated with the key directive, then the `_Entity` union should be removed from the schema.
 For example, given the following partial schema:

 ```graphql
 type Review @key(fields: "id") {